 Lead by example and show the Akita Chow that you know what is best for it.

 This will make it feel like it does not have any responsibility on its shoulders, and will, therefore, reduce its aggression to a great extent.

 Since this is a dog of considerable size, it already has a lot of weight to bear on its joints.
 Therefore, to avoid issues of the joints, you mustn’t overfeed this dog.

 A diet based on raw foods can boost its health and help cope with its size and energy levels.

 That being said, it is always a good idea to make a proper dietary plan by discussing with your vet, who will be able to tell you what kind of food, and in what amount, is best for the Akita Chow.

 How much Exercise does an Akita Chow need?

-Despite its huge size, it is not necessary that your Akita Chow will be excessively energetic.
+Despite its huge size, your Akita Chow doesn’t need to be excessively energetic.